SFusion: Self-attention based N-to-One Multimodal Fusion Block: Experiments and Results

-\textbf{Ablation experiments}.The correlation extraction (CE) module and the modal attention (MA) module are two key components in TFusion.
-To verify the contribution of these modules, we evaluate the TFusion without CE and MA, respectively.
-TFusion without CE denotes that feature representations are directly fed into the MA module (Fig.~\ref{fig2}).
-TFusion without MA means that we directly add the transformed feature representations ($ I^{\prime} $) up to get the fusion result.
-For activity recognition, as shown in TABLE~\ref{tab3}, we can find that TFuison without CE performs worse than other methods.
-Compared with EmbraceNet, the improvement of TFusion without MA is inconspicuous.
-For brain tumor segmentation, as shown in TABLE.~\ref{tab2}, we present the averaged performance over the 15 possible combinations of the input modalities on BraTS2020.
+\textbf{Ablation experiments}.The correlation extraction (CE) module and the modal attention (MA) module are two key components in SFusion.
+We evaluate the SFusion without CE and MA, respectively.
+SFusion without CE denotes that feature representations are directly fed into the MA module (Fig.~\ref{fig2}).
+SFusion without MA means that we directly add the calculated feature representations ($ I^{\prime} $) up to get the fusion result.
+As shown in Table~\ref{tab3}, we can find that SFusion without CE performs worse than other methods.
+Compared with EmbraceNet, the improvement of SFusion without MA is inconspicuous.
+As shown in Table.~\ref{tab2}, we present the averaged performance over the 15 possible combinations on BraTS2020.
 It shows that both the CE and MA module lead to performance improvement across all the tumor regions.
-Therefore, ablation experiments on two different tasks show that both CE and MA play an important role in TFusion.
+Therefore, ablation experiments on two different tasks show that both CE and MA play an important role in SFusion.